 Managed investment products are interests in a managed investment scheme and are defined as a type of "financial product" under the FMCA.
-The FMCA governs the way managed investment schemes are offered, promoted, issued and sold, and provides for the continued responsibilities of those who offer, issue, manage or supervise managed investment schemes.
+The FMCA governs the way managed investment products are offered, promoted, issued and sold, and provides for the continued responsibilities of those who manage and supervise managed investment schemes.